SimonBerens/simonberens.github.io/blog/starting-a-technical-blog-in-2023/index.md

 }
 ```

-If you want to use Vitepress for your technical blog, I made a
+If you want to use VitePress for your technical blog, I made a
 [github template](https://github.com/SimonBerens/technical-blog-template) you can use that comes with Katex set up.

 ## Aside: WYSIWYG editors